Can An Insurer Deny My PIP Benefits Based On An Omission In My Insurance Application?

 The insurer then went a step further and filed a lawsuit in Florida circuit court, asking for a declaratory judgment “ratifying” its decision to cancel the policy.
 The defendant and the driver then filed their own lawsuit demanding payment of PIP benefits.
 The circuit court then dismissed the declaratory judgment lawsuit, agreeing with the defendant that any issues regarding coverage could be resolved in the other lawsuit.

 But on appeal, the Third District disagreed.
 It reversed the trial court and held that the insurance company had pleaded a viable claim under the laws governing declaratory judgments.
 The circuit court therefore erred in dismissing the insurance company’s complaint.
 That said, the Third District suggested the two lawsuits could still be consolidated and disposed of in a single proceeding.

 Speak with a Florida Accident Attorney Today

 It is important to note the Third District took no position on the merits of the insurance company’s arguments.
 This case nevertheless illustrates the lengths an insurer can go to in trying to void a policy when faced with paying out benefits arising from an accident.
 That is why if you are the insured party–or another accident victim who may be entitled to PIP benefits from a policy–you need to work with an experienced Delray Beach car accident lawyer who will fight for your rights.
-Contact the Leifer Law Firm today to schedule a free consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today to schedule a free consultation with a member of our personal injury team.